aldebaran/qibuild/doc/tutos/beginner/cmdline/getting_started.rst

 ------------

 Python 2.7 is the preferred version, but QiBuild should work fine on python 2.6, too.
+Note that to prepare a possible conversion to python3, python2.5 is *not* supported.

 CMake version 2.8.3 is the preferred version, but you should not have any problem with CMake 2.6.
-On Windows, hoose to add CMake in your PATH
+On Windows, choose to add CMake in your PATH

 On windows, to use scripts written in Python, you have to put C:\Python2.x and c:\Python2.x\Scripts in your %PATH%.